 \subsubsection{Trade-offs}

-In the following we will discuss strategies to support the continuity of different hackathon outcomes.
-From the descriptions it should be clear that some outcomes might require approaches and strategies that can negatively affect other outcomes.
-For example, organizing social gatherings during a hackathon might foster participant networking thus potentially contributing to connection continuity.
-Such gatherings however eat into the participants’ time to work which can negatively affect their project outcome thus potentially jeopardizing its continuation after the hackathon.
+In the following, we will discuss strategies to support the continuity of different hackathon outcomes.
+From the descriptions, it should be clear that some outcomes might require approaches and strategies that can negatively affect other outcomes.
+For example, organizing social gatherings during a hackathon might foster participant networking, thus potentially contributing to connection continuity.
+Such gatherings, however, eat into the participants’ time to work, which can negatively affect their project outcome, thus potentially jeopardizing its continuation or the reuse of the created technologies after the hackathon.